KhukuriRimal/Static-Binaries/README.md

 A curated collection of portable static binaries for security testing, red teaming, and assessments.
-Includes statically compiled tools like Nmap, FFUF, Nuclei, Katana, Ligolo-NG, and more—designed to run on hardened or restricted systems without dependencies.
+Includes statically compiled tools like Nmap, FFUF, Nuclei, Katana, Ligolo-NG, and more designed to run on hardened or restricted systems without dependencies.